Null-Err0r/Advanced-Mic-Camera-Monitor/README.md

 Notes

 Root Privileges: The script requires sudo to access devices and monitor network traffic.
-Network Interface: Update the NETWORK_INTERFACE variable in the script (default: wlan0) to match your system.
+Network Interface: The script dynamically sniffs all active network interfaces to detect suspicious activity.
 Suspicious Ports: Modify the SUSPICIOUS_PORTS list to include ports you consider suspicious.
 Performance: The LSTM model may require significant CPU resources during training.
 Adjust HISTORY_SIZE for performance tuning.
 Log File: Ensure the user has write permissions for /var/log/monitor_pro.log.